shruubsspoons/ferrit-instances/README.md

         [url],[country code],[cloudflare enabled],[description]

     where all four parameters are required (though the description may be blank).
-Except for onion sites, all URLs MUST be HTTPS.
+Except for onion and I2P sites, all URLs MUST be HTTPS.

     OUTPUT_JSON will be overwritten if it exists.
 No confirmation will be requested from the user.

+    By default:

+    * This script will not attempt to connect to I2P instances.
+If you want this script to consider instances on the I2P network, you will need to provide an HTTP proxy in the environment variable I2P_HTTP_PROXY.
+      This proxy typically listens at 127.0.0.1:4444.

-    By default, this script will attempt to connect to instances in the CSV that are on Tor, provided that it can (it will check to see if Tor is running and the availability of the torsocks program).
+    * This script will attempt to connect to instances in the CSV that are on Tor, provided that it can (it will check to see if Tor is running and the availability of the torsocks program).
 If you want to disable connections to these onion sites, provide the -T option.

 OPTIONS
     -I INPUT_JSON
-        Import the list of Ferrit onion instances from the file INPUT_JSON.
+        Import the list of Ferrit onion and I2P instances from the file INPUT_JSON.
 To use stdin, provide `-I -`.
-Implies -T. Note that the argument provided to this option CANNOT be the same as the argument provided to -i.
+Implies -T, and further causes the script to ignore the value in I2P_HTTP_PROXY.
+Note that the argument provided to this option CANNOT be the same as the argument provided to -i.
 If the JSON could not be read, the script will exit with status code 1.

     -T
         Do not connect to Tor.
 Onion sites in INPUT_CSV will not be processed.